prashant183351/NEARBYBAZAAR/docs/FEATURE_182_SUMMARY.md

 // Debug query
 const offer = await ProductOffer.findById(offerId);
 console.log({
   isActive: offer.isActive, // Should be true
   isPaused: offer.isPaused, // Should be false
   stock: offer.stock, // Should be > 0
-  isAvailable: offer.isAvailable() // Should be true
+  isAvailable: offer.isAvailable(), // Should be true
 });
 ```